HarkerGameDev/TheGame/README.md

 * ***Could someone with a Mac make a new project as described in the email***
 * Control-click the Mac project and select "Set As Startup Project"
 * Clicking the run button as usual should now work
+* I did what was described in the email but put it in a seperate branch because it can't load assets correctly

 ## Adding content
 * Make a change